pslucas0212/KodeKloud-Linux-Working-with-the-Shell-Part-1/README.md

 mv is hashed (/bin/mv)
 ```
 ### Basic Linux commands
-- Run 'pwd' to see the current directory
+- TYpe (Print Working Directory) 'pwd' to see the current directory
 ```
 $ pwd
 /home/<some user>